oskarholmstrom/sweinstruct/README.md

 ./setup.sh
 ```

+**Note:** We use Python 3.8 in this project, which is compatible with torch==1.12.1.
+If using other python version then you may have to change to a compatabile torch version in the setup.sh script.

 ### Download Models

 Models can be downloaded from a Google Drive folder using the `download_models.py` script.
 You can specify which model you want to download directly in the script.